 »Who needs legs if I can have wings?!«

-This was what Jan Hercek, a paraplegic, exclaimed when he received his modified Taurus with hands-only commands.
+This was what Jan Hercek, a paraplegic, exclaimed when he received his modified Taurus with all-hands commands.
 Health conditions, problems with coordination or simply preferences are no longer obstacles on your way to flight.
 Pipistrel aircraft can be fully customized to hands-only controls.

 “I had a really ambitious plan,” Jan said.

 “I decided to fly despite my disability and I wanted an aircraft which will allow me to do this.
 I wanted a plane which could stay in the air for a very long time, enough for me to enjoy the flying, and then return home without worrying if I had enough altitude or fuel.
 So this meant I needed a self-launching glider with superb flying characteristics.
 I had another very important request: the aircraft must allow me to get in and out of the cockpit without help, and to be able to take the wheelchair with me.

 It also had to be a two-seater, because I didn’t have my pilot license at the time – so I would have to do the training first and take my instructor with me.”

 So in short words, the Pipistrel Taurus was an ideal choice.
 We adapted it to Jan’s exact needs and requests.

 The greatest construction challenge – how to make the controls of the aircraft useful for a man with no use of his legs – has a perfect solution: the horn-type controls.